 Watch a Movie at a Hawaii Regal Theatre

 In Hawaii, our Regal Theatres have a unique island introduction before every film.
 This introduction is filled with hula dancers, fire dancers, and even some ancient Hawaiian petroglyphs (their pictorial form of writing).
 If you don’t feel like spending some time in the sun, this could be a pretty cool indoor activity to do.

-Festivals to Participate in on Oahu with Kids
+Festivals and Shows to Participate in on Oahu with Kids

 Check Out the Street Art in Kakaako